shred/yami/README.md

 ## Flashing YAMI to the PIC processor

-The most difficult task is to flash the PIC processor.
-Maybe you know someone who has a programmer, but there are also construction manuals for cheap DIY programmers in the interwebs.
+There are two ways to flash the YAMI firmware to the PIC processor: You can either program the PIC before, or you can in-circuit program the PIC after assembling the YAMI hardware.
+In any case, you need a PIC programmer (e.g. PICkit).

+For in-circuit programming with a PICkit you just need a spare DB9 male and female connector, and a few wires.
+They need to be connected like this:

+ * PICkit Pin 1 (/MCLR) is connected to Pin 4 of the female DB9 connector
+ * PICkit Pin 2 (VDD) is connected to Pin 7 of the male DB9 connector
+ * PICkit Pin 3 (GND) is connected to Pin 8 of the male DB9 connector
+ * PICkit Pin 4 (PGD) is connected to Pin 2 of the male DB9 connector
+ * PICkit Pin 5 (PGC) is connected to Pin 1 of the male DB9 connector

+This adapter is connected to the PICkit, the female connector is connected to YAMI's "Serial" port, and the male connector is connected to YAMI's "Mouse" port.
+Make sure the adapter is properly connected before plugging it in.

+Configure the MPLAB IPE to power the target circuit with 5 Volts.
+Also turn off the "Erase All before program" option in the settings menu.

 In the "dumps" directory, you will find hex dumps that are ready for being flashed into the PIC processor.

-* `yami-p.hex` - contains the YAMI firmware (this one is mandatory)

-You also need *one* of these EEPROM dumps, depending on your requirements:

-In the "dumps" directory, you will find hex dumps that are ready for being flashed into the PIC processor.

-* `yami.hex` - contains the YAMI firmware (this one is mandatory)
+* `yami.hex` - contains the YAMI firmware.

 You also need to flash *one* of these EEPROM dumps, depending on your needs:

-* `yami-eeprom-amiga.hex` - AMIGA version (with mouse wheel support)
+* `yami-eeprom-amiga.hex` - AMIGA version
-* `yami-eeprom-atari.hex` - ATARI ST version (without mouse wheel support)
+* `yami-eeprom-atari.hex` - ATARI ST version

 ## Using YAMI